By using Replypad, you agree to our Cookie Policy.

 Power users

 Power users can perform all actions, except workspace administration.
-Access to contacts, accounts and conversations may be restricted due to their Access rights.
+Access to contacts, accounts and tickets may be restricted due to their Access rights.

 Standard

 Standard users can perform all actions, except deleting contacts or accounts, and workspace administration.
-Access to contacts, accounts and conversations may be restricted due to their Access rights.
+Access to contacts, accounts and tickets may be restricted due to their Access rights.

-Limited Limited users can perform actions only regarding conversations assigned to them.
-They may also be able to view other users conversations and add internal notes to them, depending on their Access Rights.
+Limited Limited users can perform actions only regarding tickets assigned to them.
+They may also be able to view other users tickets and add internal notes to them, depending on their Access Rights.

 The first user in the workspace is the workspace owner.